AAGiron/Bluerandom/README.md

 Repository for the source code of Bluerandom: Bluetooth RSSI-Based Scalable Entropy Source.

-If you use it with academic purposes please standby for the paper "Giron, A.A.; Custódio, R.F.
-An Entropy Source based on the Bluetooth Received Signal Strength Indicator (to be published), 2020."
+If you use it with academic purposes please standby for the paper (to be published).
 You can also see the experiments and explanations there.
 ![alt text](https://github.com/AAGiron/Bluerandom/blob/master/bluerandom.png)